-It’s been a year since May 25, 2018 when the General Data Protection Regulation (GDPR) went into force in Europe and beyond.
-As it went into effect, the world struggled to prepare for the far reaching legislation’s requirements and many nations grappled with updating their own national privacy and security policies and regulations.
-Now, “nearly a quarter of the world’s countries, 45 of the 195 recognized by the United Nations, currently have laws regulating how personal data can be used and more are coming.”
+It’s been almost 2 years since May 25, 2018 when the General Data Protection Regulation (GDPR) went into force in Europe and beyond.
+As it went into effect, the world struggled to prepare for the far-reaching legislation’s requirements, and many nations grappled with updating their own national privacy and security policies and regulations.
+One year later, “nearly a quarter of the world’s countries, 45 of the 195 recognized by the United Nations, currently have laws regulating how personal data can be used and more are coming.”

 What Fines Have We Seen So Far?

-The first year of GDPR fines have revealed a few trends:
+The GDPR fines have revealed a few trends:

 1 – Good behavior, cooperation, and demonstrable efforts toward compliance have helped reduce fine amounts so far.

 2 – Skipping password encryption and access control matters will get you in trouble.